 “The body was designed to be pushed, and in pushing our bodies we push our brains too.
 Learning and memory evolved in concert with motor functions that allowed our ancestors to track down food, so as far as our brain is concerned, if we are not moving, there is no real need to learn anything.”

-A number of organizations have looked for ways of incorporating exercise while working or in meetings, but people multitasking physical activities is rarely an effective strategy.
-A wiser approach involves finding opportunities for people to exercise away from their computers, in ways that allow them to work out without jeopardizing the quality of their workplace performance.
+A number of organisations have looked for ways of incorporating exercise while working, but people multitasking physical activities is an ineffective strategy.
+People need to find opportunities to exercise away from their computers and work, in ways that will allow them to give their minds a breather and disconnect from work.

-We can see exercise does not just improve your health, it gives you a mental edge.
+Exercise does not just improve your health, it gives you a mental edge.
 Many of us neglect exercising as we are concerned about falling behind at work.
-But what recent research shows is that regular exercise can boost your memory, elevate your creativity and improve your efficiency.
-The more complexity you deal with at work, the more value you can derive from keeping your body physically fit.
+But recent research shows that regular exercise can boost your memory, elevate your creativity and improve your performance.

-As I had detailed in my previous blog “Fancy Taking A Stroll?“, besides going for a walk, distraction can also be in the form of exercise.
+As I had detailed in my previous blog “Fancy Taking A Stroll?“, besides going for a walk, distraction can also be in the form of a workout.
 We have seen that when we refrain from attending to a problem too closely, we reach the best decisions.

 Studies by Dutch Psychologists suggest that conscious minds have limited capacity.
-We can only process so much data at one time.
-When we are faced with more information than we can handle, or when we need to make complex decisions, we try to simplify our decisions and only focus on a small subset of facts.
+When we force ourselves to focus too long, we can only process so much data at one time and only one thought at a time.
+When we are faced with more information than we can handle, or when we need to make complex decisions, we try to simplify our decisions and can only focus on a small subset of the problem.